Diffusion Language Models

 Unified Multimodal

-Collapsing understanding and generation into a single denoising manifold for unified multimodal models, e.g., Vision-Language-Action.
+Collapsing understanding and generation into a single denoising manifold for unified multimodal models (e.g., VLA).

 The Path Forward